 Search engine optimization (SEO) requires a set of strategies based on keywords, social media, text & image content, credible incoming links, and a number of subtle and ever-changing strategies.

-Do a search for your business name, and you’ll probably see a series of directory listings e.g. Manta.com, YP.com, etc. If you are in a certain niche e.g. Real Estate, there will be others such as ‘Homes.com’.
-If you are a handyman, there will ‘Porch.com’ or ‘Angieslist.com’.
+may see a series of directory listings trying to hijack your name to bring searchers to their site.
+THE BIG ONES ARE GOOGLE AND BING.
+Other directories include e.g. Manta.com, YP.com, etc. If you are in a certain niche e.g. Real Estate, there may be others such as ‘Homes.com’.
+If you are a handyman, there may be’Porch.com’ or ‘Angie.com’.

 In the case of Google, Bing, and YELP, an actively managed local business listing demonstrates that you value your web presence, boosting your ranking.
 Also, it can get you featured in the ‘Local Pack’ at the top of searches, with your business info, pictures, and map featured over to the right.

 * ‘Local’ is only an expression, a better term would be ‘Internet Portals, Directories, and Indexes which encapsulate the business entity and enable more visibility and targeting of search strategy’.

 To get an idea of the entities that you’ll want to look at registering with, and to reiterate; do a search for your business (if it’s established on the web), or just any business, like ‘Blakes Moonlight Roofing’.
 You’ll see a bunch of hits for ‘directory’ type websites, other than your own website, like Manta.com, Porch.com, YP.com, Dexknows.com…These are set up by bots that found your business somehow on the web, and created a ‘mini-site’ with your info.
 It’s your responsibility to ‘claim and verify’ these mini-sites, to fix errors and add info.
 Hours, images, descriptions, business categories…